Ihezie/daisys-blog/README.md

 ## Description

 A simple blog I built to learn Next.js and how to integrate it with a CMS.
-It is a women's lifestyle blog inspired by my sister.
-The idea was to create a digital space where someone like my sister could share her thoughts and ideas about different topics concerning women.
+It's a women's lifestyle blog inspired by my sister.
+The idea was to create a digital space where someone like her could share thoughts and ideas on various topics concerning women.

-Users can sign in with Google, allowing them to add posts to their favourites, comment on posts, reply to comments, and like comments.
-Google is the only sign in option at the moment - simply because it was easy to implement.
+Users can sign in with Google, which allows them to add posts to their favourites, comment on posts, reply to comments, and like comments.
+Google is the only sign-in option at the moment — simply because it was the easiest to implement.

 ## Homepage Screenshot